SocketDev/security-wrapper/README.md

 The purpose of this action is to run various security tools, process their output, and then comment the results on a PR.
 It is expected to only run this on PRs.

+## New: Consolidated Socket Facts Format

+Starting with version 2.0.0, all security tool results are consolidated into a unified `.socket.facts.json` format.
+This provides:

+- **Unified Processing**: All security findings in a single, consistent format
+- **Enhanced Integration**: Easier integration with Socket's dependency analysis
+- **Custom Components**: Support for organization-specific component types
+- **Backward Compatibility**: Existing workflows continue to work unchanged

+The consolidated format extends Socket's dependency data with external security findings from SAST scanners, secret scanners, and container scanners.

 ## Supported Security Tools

 - **Bandit** - Python SAST analysis